DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-A smoke fog machine is an excellent option for everything from spicing up your product videos (and photos), adding an eerie atmosphere to the graveyard scene in your horror short film, and creating some exciting effects with colored lights in music video.
+A smoke fog machine is an excellent option for everything from spicing up your product videos and photos to adding an eerie atmosphere to the graveyard scene in your horror film (or for Halloween).

-But fear not, I’ve fumbled through the foggy interwebs in search of the best deals for smoke machines from affordable to high-end, so you don’t have to.
+I’ve fumbled through the foggy interwebs searching for the best deals for smoke machines, from affordable to high-end, so you don’t have to.

 1. Chauvet Lighting DJ 700 Hurricane Fog Machine

-Chauvet Lighting is a popular brand for top-of-the-line lighting equipment used for film and stage productions.
+Chauvet Lighting is a popular top-of-the-line lighting equipment for film and stage productions.

-It’s your typical fog machine for basic use and not as powerful or durable as more expensive models.
+It’s your typical basic fog machine, not as powerful or durable as more expensive models.

 While it’s a light, easy-to-use machine, it only covers 1,500 cubic feet per minute.
 So it’s best for smaller projects, like a product video.